JonasToth/jonastoth.github.io/content/posts/debug_fission_using_mold.md

 +++
 title = "Better Build Throughput via Debug Fission" description = "Debug Fission splits debug information of ELF files into separate debug files that can be handled independently.
-This improves build throughput and allows leaner binary distribution." date = 2025-06-12T12:00:00+02:00 type = 'post' tags = ["cpp", "build-tooling", "mold", "debugging", "debug-fission", "split-dwarf"] draft = false showTableOfContents = true
+This improves build throughput and enables leaner binary distribution." date = 2025-06-12T23:00:00+02:00 type = 'post' tags = ["cpp", "build-tooling", "mold", "debugging", "debug-fission", "split-dwarf"] draft = false showTableOfContents = true
 +++

-Programs are read from executable files.
+Programs are loaded from executable files and then executed.
-These files contain either a directly executable program or contain library code that is used by one or more executables and shared across the system.
+These files contain either a program or library code that is used by one or more executables and is shared across the system.
-Exectuable files in Linux are written in the [Executable and Linkable Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) -- ELF from now on -- containing metadata, dependency information, executable code and optionally additional useful information.
+Exectuable files in Linux are written in the [Executable and Linkable Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) -- ELF from now on -- containing metadata, dependency information, machine instructions and optionally additional useful information.
-The additional useful information may contain debug information, used by debuggers to cross reference executable code with human readable source code and is stored in the [DWARF](https://en.wikipedia.org/wiki/DWARF) format.
+One form of particularly useful additional information are debug symbols, used by debuggers to cross reference specific instructions with human readable source code and is stored in the [DWARF](https://en.wikipedia.org/wiki/DWARF) format.
 Debug information requires a high level of fidelity to properly relate to the original source code, leading to the situation that a significant portion of an ELF file might actually be debug information.
+Normal end users on the other hand have no use for debug information and the natural question becomes, can executable code and debug information handled separatly?

 ## Issues with Debug Information within the Executable

 The increased size of executable files leads to several drawbacks.
 Distributions and software repositories storing and serving the executable files have higher costs due to increased network bandwidth and disk usage requirements.
 Downloads take longer for end users.
-Especially in constrained environments like embedded devices and/or connectivity via mobile networks these down sides are significant.
+Especially in constrained environments like embedded devices and/or connectivity via mobile networks are these down sides significant.
-In case of proprietary software, distributing debug information leaks information about the internal source code, reducing the burden to reverse engineer a software product.
+In case of proprietary software, distributing debug information leaks interna of the source code, reducing the burden to reverse engineer a software product.
-All these drawbacks have little value if software is not debugged by the end user.
+All these aspects provide cost with no value to the end user.
 On the other hand, if there is a crash or issue, the software developers _need_ debug information just to locate the source code to inspect.

 Even during the development cycle of writing, compiling and then executing or debugging the program, the integrated debug information comes at a cost.
 For the compilation process to finish, the executable file needs to be fully written, causing increased wait times before the program can be started.

 Splitting debug information off of executables gives the best of both worlds: have debug information if needed but not needing to distribute and pay for it everywhere.
-This is more common in Windows environments but possible in Linux, too.
+This is culturally more common in Windows environments but equally possible in Linux, too.
-The process of generating distinct debug files is sometimes called _debug fission_.
+The process of generating distinct debug files is sometimes called _debug fission_ or _split dwarf_.

 ## Classical Split-Dwarf

-ELF files are separated into _sections_.
+ELF files are organized in _sections_ from the perspective of the linker and _segments_ from the perspective of the program loader.
 DWARF defines multiple section types that contain specific pieces of the debug information.
 These sections are present in the file but ignored by the program loader.
 Let's see this happening for an example build of [Waybar](https://github.com/Alexays/Waybar).